ahkab/ahkab/README.md

 -   The development happens on the [github repository](https://github.com/ahkab/ahkab),
 -   Mostly on the master branch, with feature branch being created only for special purposes or non-trivial features.
--   Snapshots are released on a (hopefully) regular basis and are available on the [Releases pages, complete with changelog](https://github.com/ahkab/ahkab/releases) and on [PYPI](https://pypi.python.org/pypi/ahkab/)
+-   Snapshots are released on a (hopefully) regular basis and are available on the [Releases pages](https://github.com/ahkab/ahkab/releases), complete with changelog, and on [PYPI](https://pypi.python.org/pypi/ahkab/).

 Patches and pull requests are welcome!